ziroby/spark-framework-quickstart/README.md

-# Gradle Java Quickstart
+# Spark Framework Quickstart

-This is a simple skeleton program for Gradle Java project.
-To us it, clone the repo, then add and change Java files.
+This is a simple skeleton program for a Spark Framework project.
+To use it, clone the repo, then add and change Java files.
 Customize build.gradle and settings.gradle as well.